-Remedial nursing resources are provided by Kaplan Nursing throughout the nursing program.
-In addition to the Kaplan Nursing: The Basics content guide, the resources include a series of online focused-review practice tests and interactive online case studies.
+Remedial nursing resources are provided by a college approved standardized testing application throughout the nursing program.
+The resources include a series of online focused-review practice tests and interactive online case studies.
 Essential nursing skills modules featuring videos and self-assessment tests for learning clinical skills are also available.
-A complete NCLEX-RN® Exam Review Course with supplementary materials is required at the end of the program.
+A complete NCLEX-RN[®] Exam Review Course with supplementary materials is required at the end of the program.

-Throughout the nursing program, each student is required to take a Kaplan integrated proctored online exam for each nursing course, with the date for completion identified on the course calendar.
+Throughout the nursing program, each student is required to take a proctored online exam for each nursing course, with the date for completion identified on the course calendar.
 There are NO exceptions to this policy.
-This exam will contribute 2%, as identified below, to the learner's overall course grade.
-Following this exam, learners are expected to remediate content for all questions (correct and incorrect) as answered on the integrated test.
-Learners will receive credit, as identified below, for remediation efforts which will comprise 3% of the overall course grade.